 Success in a DUI case is always best measured by what does NOT happen to you.

-In the real world, everyone's biggest fear about the outcome of a Michigan OWI case is being sent to jail.
+In the real world, everyone's biggest fear when facing a Michigan OWI charge is being sent to jail.

-There are countless factors that can influence what ultimately happens in any given case, but this section will provide an overview of the realistic outcome in most cases: 1st Offense = Almost Always - No Jail
+There are countless factors that can influence what ultimately happens in any given case, but this section will provide an overview of the realistic outcome in most DUI cases brought in the Greater- Detroit area (meaning Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair and Washtenaw Counties): 1st Offense = Almost Always - NO Jail

 It goes without saying that if you are facing a DUI, your first priority is staying out of jail.
-Many lawyers use what’s called “fear-based marketing” to scare you about jail, and make it seem like your chances of not getting locked up are better if you hire them.
+Some lawyers resort to what’s called “fear-based marketing” to scare you about jail, and make it seem like your chances of not getting locked up are better if you hire them.

 exception in the Greater-Detroit area